greystate/greystate-blog/src/log/2008/06/16/ten-years-ago/post.md

 for too long been engulfed in the world of Jazz and music theory.
 Hehe - just kidding :-)

-I know, I know - it would only be appropriate to provide you with some evidence, and I'm working on it - I'll put a couple of MP3's up later, but for now: Cheers!
+I know, I know - it would only be appropriate to provide you with some evidence, and I'm working on it - I'll put a couple of MP3s up later, but for now: Cheers!

+<div class="note">This post was later updated with a custom Flash audio-player
+with a couple of MP3s.
+Well, Flash no longer works, but if you'd like to hear some of the songs, shoot me an email and I'll hook you up with a feed :)</div>

 [SV]: https://www.vai.com/